Charles Moran (American politician): Early life and family

-Charles Moran was born April 21, 1797, to Charles Moran and Catherine Vessiere dit Laferté, in the family home on Woodbridge Street in Detroit.
+Moran was born April 21, 1797, to Charles Moran and Catherine Vessiere dit Laferté, in the family home on Woodbridge Street in Detroit.
 His younger brother, also named Charles, had died in infancy two years earlier, and his mother died that November.
 He was the grandson of Charles Claude Moran, an early settler in Detroit who himself was the grandson of Pedro da Silva dit Portugais, the first mail courier in Canada.
 Through Charles Claude's wife, Marie Ann Campau, daughter of Michel Campau, he was also related to Detroit's influential Campau family.

 Charles Claude Moran was murdered by his brother-in-law, John Joseph Hacker, in 1775.
 Hacker's extra-legal execution, along with the executions of Ann Wyley and Jean Contencineau in 1777, led to citizen outrage over Justice Philippe DeJean and Lieutenant Governor Henry Hamilton's heavy-handed rule.
 The pair were indicted by a grand jury in Montreal, though they were soon captured by American forces and imprisoned by Thomas Jefferson in Williamsburg, Virginia, so did not face punishment by British authorities.
 The murder left Marie Ann Campau in charge of a significant land holding—a farm that in present-day Detroit would stretch along the Detroit River for several blocks between St. Antoine and Russell Streets, and extend about three miles back from the river.

 Charles Moran fought in the War of 1812 after enlisting at the age of fifteen, and was serving under General William Hull when Hull surrendered Detroit to the British.
 As a member of the territorial militia rather than the regular army, Moran was paroled instead of being sent to Canada as a prisoner of war, and he continued to participate in the defense of Detroit, including joining a posse led by Governor Lewis Cass to pursue Native American marauders.
 He received a bounty of 160 acres for his service, but was unsuccessful in petitioning Congress for compensation for damage to his Detroit properties caused by the American forces.